CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 * Configured NAT Gateway to allow internet access to private subnets.

 This concludes the project, of course that are many architectural designs.
-My emphasis on this project was more focused on the networking componenets in AWS and how to maintain a secure environment within the console.
+My emphasis on this project was more focused on the networking components in AWS and how to maintain a secure environment within the console.